Indexes

 The sort

-argument is available for all databases supported by Prisma.
+argument is available for all databases supported by Prisma ORM.
 It allows you to specify the order that the entries of the index or constraint are stored in the database.
 This can have an effect on whether the database is able to use an index for specific queries.

 The sort